The Crazy Idea That Kickstarted Heroes

 In this blog, you will:

-• Meet the two people who initiated that “crazy idea”
+• Meet the 2 brilliant brains who initiated that “crazy idea”

-• Know what that idea was and how it paved the way for Heroes
+• Know what that crazy idea was and how it paved the way for the creation of Heroes

 • Learn valuable lessons from the humble beginning of this project

-Who Were These Two Dreamers With a Crazy Idea?
+Who Were These 2 Dreamers With a Crazy Idea?

 Sam Neves